 The Department of Public Safety works closely with Facilities Management to ensure prompt repair of maintenance issues that pose a safety or security concern to the community.
 Security and fire safety considerations go into the planning and design of all campus buildings.
 The Department of Public Safety works closely with Facilities Management, the Office of Information Systems, the University Construction Manager, and hired architecture firms to provide input into the design of new and renovated campus facilities as it relates to physical and electronic security systems.
 Parking lots, sidewalks, and all major walkways are lit at night.
-Access to facilities is granted by issuing of keys to University personnel by Facilities Management and electronic access is granted by the University Card Office.
+Monthly inspections of lighting and landscaping are made by Public Safety officers and Facilities Management staff.
+Anyone can report an outage by calling Facilities Management at (479) 968-0261.
+Access to facilities is granted by issuing of keys to University personnel by Facilities Management and electronic access is granted by the Arkansas Tech University Card Office.